jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_backend_federation.md

 A Spotlight Client monitors connections from all Spotlight Diagnostic Server in the federation.
 Spotlight Clients in the federation share the same custom views, templates, alarm actions and list of planned outages.

-For more information, refer to the Spotlight on SQL Server Enterprise Federation Guide.
+For more information, refer to the Spotlight Enterprise Federation Guide.

 {% include links.html %}